 Before in-app rating requests, developers used custom rating requests like this one:

 When a user chose smiling emojis (4–5 stars), an app would suggest to a user to rate it in the App Store.
 If a user chose sad emojis (1–3 stars), the app would suggest that the user give feedback rather than starring it in the store.
 Since Apple ran a new App Store rating system, intermediate dialog boxes have been prohibited by Apple guidelines.
 Users can switch the native rating request off, or developers exceeded the impressions limit — which means that even if a user chooses smiling emojis, he will see nothing.
 Customized rating requests should be used carefully: There’s still a possibility that an app can be rejected, especially when it comes to subscription models.

 As for Android, there are no in-app native rating requests available.
 The only option here is to create a customized request, as we showed above.
 However, even here the Google team can warn you if you distract users from going to the app store.
 It is a tiny possibility, but more likely that moderators would ask you to hide the dialog if you are nominating for featuring.

-- An app with a 1–3-star rating loses a half of possible downloads, which means that all your previous ASO work was in vain.
+- An app with a 1–3-star rating loses half of the possible downloads, which means that all your previous ASO work was in vain.

-- In-app rating requests drastically increase the number of rating and reviews.
+- In-app rating requests drastically increase the number of ratings and reviews.
 If your app works as needed, your conversion rates and download numbers will rise.